aloisdg/awesome-regex/README.md

 - [A Tao Of Regular Expressions (e-book)][d4] (pdf link)
 - [Regular-Expressions.info][d5] - An informative website for learning regular expressions
 - [RexEgg][d6] - A regular expressions tutorial that goes deep into advanced features
-- [RegexOne][d7] - Learn regular expressions with simple, interactive examples
-- [Try Regex][d8] - Try Regex is an interactive regular expressions tutorial
+- [Try Regex][d7] - Try Regex is an interactive regular expressions tutorial
-- [udemy - Beginners][d9] - A Basic Introduction To Using Regular Expressions In Programming
+- [udemy - Beginners][d8] - A Basic Introduction To Using Regular Expressions In Programming
-- [codecademy][d10] - Use of regular expression
+- [codecademy][d9] - Use of regular expression

 [d1]: http://en.wikipedia.org/wiki/Regular_expression
 [d2]: http://regex.learncodethehardway.org/book/